-Sometimes it’s referred to as part of sales training, other times it’s talked about in terms of tools such as a CRM or other technology that can help your team make a sale.
+Sometimes it’s referred to as part of sales training, other times it’s talked about in terms of digital tools such as a Content Management System (CMS), Product Information Management System (PIM), Digital Asset Management System (DAM) or other technology that can help your team make a sale.

-Below, we’re going to talk more about what sales enablement actually means, and some of the different ways it can work for you.
+Below, we’re going to talk more about what sales enablement actually means, some of the different ways it can work for you and how you can add interactive sales enablement tools to your sales toolkit.
+Read on as we answer:

 What is sales enablement exactly?